KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

 4. Test Automation

 I experienced famiilar difficulties trying to access the video through the web browser.
 Blue hat Sally.
-I was able to access the video by copying the CloudFront distrubution name, adding the manifest file's key to the end (this is the path URL to the file), then search the conjoined urls
+I was able to access the video by copying the CloudFront distrubution name, adding the manifest file's key to the end (this is the path URL to the file), then searching the conjoined urls
 -----
 Region Redundancy